Postprocessing module

 NOTE: computing spike locations is required to compute Drift metrics (drift_ptp, drift_std, drift_mad).

-spike_locations = sorting_analyzer.compute(input="spike_locations",
+spike_locations = sorting_analyzer.compute(

 ms_before=0.5,